Best Things to Buy in August 2025 — and 5 Things to Skip

 Storage Solutions

-College students are gearing up to head back to school for the fall, and retailers see August as the perfect month for promotions on storage solutions that can help them organize their dorm rooms.
-Shop online or in-store at Office Depot and Kirkland's for savings on storage bins, carts, baskets, shelving, and hidden storage furniture to keep them organized away from home.
+College students are gearing up to head back to school for the fall, making August the perfect month for markdowns on dorm room storage solutions.
+Shop online or in-store at Office Depot and Kirkland's for savings on storage bins, carts, baskets, shelving, and hidden storage furniture to keep your newly-minted adult organized away from home.
 Have a home office that needs some organization?
-Stock up in August on decorative bins, baskets, and filing systems!
+Take the opportunity to stock up on decorative bins, baskets, and filing systems!

 Back-to-School Clothing and Supplies

 Be on the lookout for huge back-to-school sales from major retailers like Office Depot, Target, Macy’s, and more.
-That means more stuff for less money!
-Also, did you know that several states have tax-free shopping weekends in August?
-Generally, these holidays let you shop for back-to-school supplies — clothing, footwear, and school supplies — without having to pay sales tax.
-TaxJar lists every state and its tax-free days, along with all the details on what you can buy during the days of savings.
-Just be sure to check the fine print, as some states have stipulations that only items under $100 are tax-free.
+Several states have tax-free shopping weekends in August — generally, these holidays let you shop for back-to-school supplies like clothing, footwear, and school supplies without having to pay sales tax.
+Check your state’s government website to see if you can look forward to a tax-free school supply shopping spree - just be sure to check the fine print, as some states have stipulations that only items under $100 are tax-free.

 Wedding Supplies and Decor

-The Knot noted that the most popular months for weddings are June, September, and October.
-August is right there in between them all, making it just right for stocking up on wedding supplies for your upcoming celebration (shop in August the year before your June wedding to get everything you need for better prices!).
+The Knot has noted that the most popular months for weddings are June, September, and October.
+This means that entire season (including August) is a great time to pick up wedding supplies for your upcoming celebration (pro tip: shop in August the year before your June wedding to get everything you need for better prices!).

 A New Home

-According to Zillow, August is the best month to buy a house because it sits right between the bustling real estate landscape of spring and summer and the slower periods in fall and winter.
-You'll still have plenty of homes available to consider, but sellers may start cutting their prices to get rid of their homes before the slower season begins.
-If you haven't already, start keeping track of all your finances with QuickBooks to make it easier to prove your income and assets when it's time to buy.
+According to Zillow, August is the best month to buy a house because it sits right between the bustling real estate rush of the spring and summer seasons and the slower periods in fall and winter.
+You'll still have plenty of homes available to consider, but sellers may start cutting their prices to get rid of their homes before the end of the year.
+If you haven't already, find a lender to get pre-approved and start keeping track of all your finances with QuickBooks to make it easier to prove your income and assets when it's time to buy.

 5 Things to Skip in August